harshil-sde/Calculator/README.md

 # Calculator
-This is an simple calculator.
+This is a simple calculator.
-This is a live link : https://harshil-sde.github.io/Calculator/
+This is a live link: https://harshil-sde.github.io/Calculator/

-## Special Thaks to Saurabh Kumar
+## Special Thanks to Saurabh Kumar